sergiabadal/sergiabadal.github.io/index.md

 ---

 ### News
+- **Mar 2025**: [Evgenii Vinogradov](https://vtsociety.org/contact/evgenii-vinogradov) (Genia) is joining the group and will be coordinating a new EU project, called AVALON.
+Welcome, Genia!
 - **Feb 2025**: Sergi has been elevated to **IEEE Senior Member** and has recieved a Medal as one of the best young researchers in Spain by the **Real Academia de la Ingeniería**.
 - **Nov 2024**: Arnau Esteban was the runner-up at the **Best undergraduate thesis of the Computer Science degree at UPC** for his work in 2024.
 Congrats Arnau!
 - **Sep 2024**: Arnau Brosa won the **Best undergraduate thesis of Telecom BCN** for his work at N3Cat in 2023.
 Congrats Arnau!